lexie23c/Hivebets/docs/how-it-works/referral-system.md

 ---

-*HiveBets Referral System - The most generous in prediction markets.*
+*Hivebets Referral System - The most generous in prediction markets.*